FrL1902/Rock-Paper-Scissor-ML-Model/README.md

 - more picture augmentation
 - use optimizer and loss-function

-but i guess that's an improvement for the future me to handle. for this dataset, the code is (i think) just ok as it is
+For this dataset, the code is (i think) just ok as it is